mendix/docs/content/refguide/language-operations.md

 ## 1 Introduction

-### 3.1 Configuring Language Operations {#toconfigurelanguageoperations}

-To update the language settings in Studio Pro, go to **Language > Language Operations**.
+When creating an app in multiple languages, there are a number of tasks which you may want to carry out on all the texts in the app, or in a specific module.

+**Language Operations** enable you to perform the following operations for a language dictionary.
+You can decide which modules the operation applies to:

+* **Move** texts from one language dictionary to another
+* **Copy** texts from one language dictionary to another
+* **Swap** texts between two language dictionaries
+* **Delete** texts from one language dictionary

 ![](attachments/language/language_operations.png)

+## 2 Selecting Modules

-In the **Selection** section of the dialog box, you can select the documents and modules that you want to update.
-The columns of languages for which there are items but which are not included in the app project are gray.
+In the **Selection** section of the dialog box, you can select the modules that you want to manage.

-In the **Operation** section of the dialog box, there are four language operation options, which are described below.

-* **Move** – moves the source language to the destination language, which ovewrites all the texts in the destination language with those in the source language
-	* Select the **Source language** and the **Destination language** in their respective drop-down menus for the move language operation
-	* Texts that are absent in the source language will be absent in the desination language
-	* Following this operation, all the texts in the source language will be deleted
-* **Copy** – copies the source language to the destination language, which ovewrites all the texts in the desination language with those in the source language
-	* Select the **Source language** and the **Destination language** in their respective drop-down menus for the copy language operation
-	* Texts that were absent in the source language will be absent in the desination language
-* **Swap** – swaps the source lanauge and the destination language, which moves all the texts in the source lanauge to the destination language and vice versa
-	* Select the **First language** and the **Second language** in their respective drop-down menus for the swap language operation
-* **Delete** – deletes all the texts in the language selected in the **Language** drop-down menu
+For each module, you can see the number of translatable texts which have been entered in each language which contains items.
+The gray columns indicate languages which are not selected in the project, but which contain translated texts.
+This enables you to remove a language from the project but still have access to the existing texts.

+## 3 Performing Operations

+Select an **Operation** to carry out on the selected module(s).

+There are four language operation options, described below.
+These can be carried out for any language which has been selected in the app, plus any other languages which have translated texts.

 Click **Apply** to apply the selected language operation.

+### 3.1 Move

+**Move** moves the source language to the destination language, which overwrites all the texts in the destination language with those in the source language and removes the texts in the source.

+Select the **Source language** and the **Destination language** from the  drop-down menus.

+{{% alert type="info" %}}
+* Texts that are absent in the source language will be absent in the destination language – any original text will be removed
+* All the texts in the source language will be deleted
+{{% /alert %}}

+### 3.2 Copy

+**Copy** copies the source language to the destination language, which overwrites all the texts in the destination language with those in the source language.
+Texts are not deleted from the source language.

+Select the **Source language** and the **Destination language** from the  drop-down menus.

+{{% alert type="info" %}}
+* Texts that are absent in the source language will be absent in the destination language – any original text will be removed
+{{% /alert %}}

+### 3.3 Swap

+**Swap** replaces the source language with the destination language, and the destination language with the source language.

+Select the **Source language** and the **Destination language** from the  drop-down menus.

+### 3.4 Delete

+**Delete** deletes all the texts in a selected language.

+Select the language from the **Language** drop-down menu.